BrianOSullivanGit/stochasticSim/README.md

 **DESCRIPTION**

 This simulates phased sets of tumour and normal BAMs plus index files that will be used as a base to spike in the required somatic distribution.
-Usually executed as the second step in the simulation process (after createPersonalisedMaskedTarget.bash).
+Usually executed as the third step in the simulation process.

 For example,
 ```